dnoonan08/ECOND_Aug2023_SEU_logs/README.md

 | 17	|  2:59 pm | 100 | 1.90E+07 | 58  | 50150  | 217 | 1.64E+10 | 9.53E+11 | 4.89E+13 | all 0s and 1s |
 | 18	|  3:23 pm | 100 | 1.90E+07 | 59  | 50767  | 217 | 1.63E+10 | 9.65E+11 | 4.99E+13 | CLKA turned off |

+## Setup information

+Photos of the setup can be found [here](https://photos.app.goo.gl/F5yrbbC9boyt8ciVA).

+Two chips were irradiated:
+ - Chip 4, connected to hexacontroller 48, on the side of g-10 card closest to the beam aperture
+ - Chip 1, connected to hexacontroller 44, on the side of the g-10 card further from the bream aperture